-There are many destinations throughout New England to experience an especially magical Christmas.
+There are many amazing destinations throughout New England to experience an especially magical Christmas.
 You’re likely to have at least a dusting of snow, and many of its historic towns look as if they’re a miniature-scale holiday village come to life.
 Most offer a wide range of festivities and often a host of outdoor adventure nearby like snowshoeing, cross-country or downhill skiing, sledding, tubing and more.
 With so many great places it can be hard to choose, but these are some of New England’s very best.

 YOU'RE ALL SET!